mit-plv/fiat/README.md

 emacs src/Narcissus/Examples/README.v
 ```

 Stepping through `README.v` shows the generated encoders and decoders.
-For
+You can
-presentation purposes, we may show them in a more succinct and readable form in
+compare the output with the ones shown in the paper.
+For presentation purposes,
-the paper.
-See also section (Paper-to-artifact correspondence guide) for more
+we may show them in a more succinct and readable form in the paper.
+See also
-details.
+section (Paper-to-artifact correspondence guide) for more details.

 You can add `Print Assumptions enc_dec` (or replace `enc_dec` with the
 definition in question) to the Coq file and process it, to make sure there is no
 unproved hypotheses or undesirable axioms.
-The only axioms we use is
+The only axiom we use is
 `functional_extensionality_dep`, a well-known axiom proved to be consistent with
 Coq's logic.